GTBitsOfGood/spring24-dev-assessment/README.md

 * Add styling to the table, make it responsive, and maintain frontend state

 # Level 2: Medium
-* Hook it up to a backend so that we can populate the table from the API React ROuter Add Context
+* Hook it up to a backend so that we can populate the table from the API, Crud functionality, Add COntext, MEmoization React ROuter Add Context

 # Level 3: Hard
-* Pagination, unit testing, internationalization, react-router, websocket and webworkers
+* Pagination, unit testing, internationalization, react-router, websocket and webworkers, CRUD
-* React-Router, using websocket webworksers
+* React-Router, using webworksers to collect statistics, add statistics page

+# Level 4: Expert (Optional)
+* Add authentication, etc.